rehierl/node-tree-outliner/3-basic-design/3-1-0-section-states.md

 Because a section is a sequence of subsequent nodes, and because a section has no gaps in between any two of its adjacent nodes, a section is a sequence of strictly subsequent nodes.
-As a direct consequence of this statement, a section is a subsequence of the tree's node sequence.
+Consequently, a section is a subsequence of the tree's node sequence.